-Echocard (Japan) text: minicomputer IBM AS/400
+Echocard (Japan)

-Color trials Mainframe and mini-computers (as IBM AS/400) are meant to be available 24hrs a day and 7 days in a week.
+Mainframe and mini-computers (as IBM AS/400) are meant to be available 24hrs a day and 7 days in a week.
 Maintenance on these types of systems are planned and are using fail-over systems.

 The needs for smaller computers became visible in the 70s, and they were available under the name minicomputers.